pingsphere-io/pingsphere.io/README.md

 - Old or outdated and no longer meet modern needs
 - Do not support major alert integrations

-However the largest one was fundimental.
-In perticualr with ICMP it is hard to ping hundreds of hosts at the same time from one server without causing artifical delay.
+However the largest one was fundamental.
+In particular with ICMP it is hard to ping hundreds of hosts at the same time from one server without causing artificial delay.

-Artifical delay occors when the networking packets are passing through the CPU, kernel, application stack before registering how long it took. e.g:
+Artificial delay occurs when the networking packets are passing through the CPU, kernel, application stack before registering how long it took. e.g:

 Using the `ping` command as the base line on linux (debian 9) as an example.